What Is Swimrun?

 3. Swimming in your shoes - this doesn't slow you down too much while swimming, but those wet shoes are like running with a 1kg weight on each foot!
 After a few hours, the fatigue builds.
 And it continues to build.

 4. The rocky entry and exit areas, especially in Ötillö events.
 There are no transition areas as such, just a marked spot to enter and exit the water.
-If Michael and Mats can find a tough entry or exit area, near to an easier area, they will ALWAYS pick the tough one!
+If Michael and Mats could find a tough entry or exit area, near to an easier area, they will ALWAYS pick the tough one!

 SO, there are several factors that contribute to SwimRun events over 3 hours becoming more and more fatiguing.
 It is as if the energy is being gradually drained out of you.
 Much more draining than a marathon!
 There is also a small but real risk of picking up an injury during training and racing.
 Read about SwimRun Injuries HERE.